NW5: German release

-The track "NW5" was originally released as a single in Germany (titled "NW5 (I would give you everything)") after appearing in the film Neues vom Wixxer, a sequel to Der Wixxer (2004).
-The 2007 version of NW5 is different to the 2008 Lucky Seven Record's version, with the earlier recording having a darker tone.
-That version also featured guitarist Kevin Burdette instead of original Madness guitarist Chris Foreman who had left the group in mid-2005.
+The track "NW5" was originally released as a single in Germany (titled "NW5 (I Would Give You Everything)") after appearing in the film Neues vom Wixxer, a sequel to Der Wixxer (2004).
+The 2007 version of "NW5" is different to the 2008 Lucky Seven Records version, with the earlier recording having a darker tone.
+This version also featured guitarist Kevin Burdette instead of original Madness guitarist Chris Foreman who had left the group in mid-2005.
 Foreman re-joined Madness later in 2007 and can be heard on the 2008 release.

 The B-side for the German release was a new recording of "It Must Be Love".

-Two promo videos were made for "NW5" and the new "It Must Be Love", starring Suggs, Carl Smyth, Daniel Woodgate, stand-in guitarist Kevin Burdette, and members of the film's cast.
-Oliver Kalkofe, leading actor, co-writer and co-producer of the film, is a fan of Madness since the 1980s and was responsible for the collaboration, which he described as a "dream coming true" for him.
-The new video for "It Must be Love" featured in the film's credits.
+Two promo videos were made for "NW5" and the new "It Must Be Love", featuring Suggs, Carl Smyth, Daniel Woodgate, stand-in guitarist Kevin Burdette, and members of the film's cast.
+Oliver Kalkofe, leading actor, co-writer and co-producer of the film, had been a fan of Madness since the 1980s and was responsible for the collaboration, which he described as a "dream come true" for him.
+The new video for "It Must Be Love" featured in the film's credits.